pallets-eco/flask-security/docs/configuration.rst

     Default: ``None``.

-.. py:data:: SECURITY_REAUTHENTICATE_VIEW

-    Specifies the view to redirect to if a user attempts to access a URL/endpoint that they are required to have a 'fresh' login (see :meth:`flask_security.auth_required`).
-    If this value is ``None``, then the user is redirected to :py:data`SECURITY_LOGIN_URL` - if that is NONE the user is presented with a default HTTP 401 response.
-    This can be an endpoint name or a callable.
-The default redirects to the login page.
-This possibly isn't the best user experience - but is 'correct'.

-    Default: ``None``

-    .. versionadded:: 3.4.0

 .. py:data:: SECURITY_LOGIN_USER_TEMPLATE

     Specifies the path to the template for the user login page.

     Default:``security/login_user.html``.

+.. py:data:: SECURITY_VERIFY_URL

+    Specifies the re-authenticate URL.
+If :py:data:`SECURITY_FRESHNESS` evaluates to < 0; this endpoint won't be registered.

+    Default: ``"/verify"``

+.. py:data:: SECURITY_POST_VERIFY_URL

+    Specifies the default view to redirect to after a user successfully re-authenticates either via the :py:data:`SECURITY_VERIFY_URL` or the :py:data:`SECURITY_US_VERIFY_URL`.
+    Normally this won't need to be set and after the verification/re-authentication, the referring view (held in the ``next`` parameter) will be redirected to.

+    Default: ``None``.

 Registerable
 ------------